garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 %     |                ^
 ```

-This behaviour also extends into most of the Erlang code editors so that
+This behavior also extends into most of the Erlang code editors so that
 when you use VSCode or Emacs through [Erlang LS] or [flycheck] you also
 get a narrower warning/error indicator, for example in Emacs using [Erlang LS].